Boris Dittrich: Honors

 In 2006, then Queen Beatrix granted Dittrich Knighthood in the Order of Orange-Nassau for his political work.

 In 2012 he received the Bob Angelo Medal, an award from the Nederlandse Vereniging tot Integratie van Homoseksualiteit COC for defending the rights of lesbians, gays, bisexual and transgender people.

 On the International Day Against Homophobia (IDAHO) May 17, 2013 Dittrich received the national Jos Brink Award from the Dutch government for his activism on LGBT rights during three decades.
-Former UN High Commissioner for Human Rights Navi Pillay attended the celebration in The Hague.
+Navi Pillay, former UN High Commissioner for Human Rights, attended the celebration in The Hague.
 In her speech she highlighted the worldwide UN led campaign against homophobia and transphobia called "Free and Equal".

 In 2013 Dittrich also received a golden pin (Gouden Wimpel) on behalf of the Dutch Postcode Lottery for his LGBT work for Human Rights Watch.
 The pin was given to him in Kenya, while on a field trip with Kenyan LGBT activists, by Winston Gerschtanowitz the ambassador of the Postcode Lottery.